 Nursing Homes and Home Health Care

-No matter how old we are, socializing remains important.
+No matter how old we are, socializing remains important to both our mental and physical well-being.
 In fact, getting out and spending time with friends and neighbors is vital to both the physical and mental health of seniors.
 If you are a veteran, there are several VFW posts in the Phoenix area.
 There are also several senior centers sponsored by the City of Phoenix located throughout the city.

 State and Federal Assistance Programs